spjhon/Doc-Knowledge/knowledge/02javascript/01-overview.md

 ## 05 Statements

+- A JavaScript program is a sequence of statements.
+Each statement is an instruction for the computer to do something.
+- Want to know whether a chunk of JS is an expression or a statement?
+Try to log it out!.
+If it runs, the code is an expression.
+If you get an error, it's a statement (or, possibly, invalid JS).

 **JavaScript statements are terminated with semicolons (§2.6).
 Expressions are evaluated to produce a value, but statements are executed to make something happen.**

 - **to “make something happen”**